 1. Take Advantage of Every Opportunity you are Given

-2. Take Care of Your Child on a Daily Basis
+2. Take Care of Your Child daily

-Those days where your child comes home from school does their homework, eats dinner and then hangs around until bedtime.
+Those days where your child comes home from school, does their homework, eats dinner, and then hangs around until bedtime.
 Nothing exciting, just another day for your family.
 Well, those days are the ones that are important to a judge.

 3. Know the Names of Your Child's Friends and Their Parents